Dragontalker/notes-mongodb/Exercise-1-Create-Insert-and-Find/README.md

-# Exercise: Creating, Inserting and Finding in MongoDB
+# Exercise 1: Creating, Inserting and Finding in MongoDB

 ## 💡 Hint(s)